madfam-io/plinto/docs/technical/CODEBASE_ANALYSIS.md

-# Plinto Codebase Analysis Report
+# Janua Codebase Analysis Report

 ## Executive Summary

-After comprehensive analysis of the Plinto codebase, I've identified key strengths and areas for improvement across design, implementation, cohesiveness, and monetization strategy.
+After comprehensive analysis of the Janua codebase, I've identified key strengths and areas for improvement across design, implementation, cohesiveness, and monetization strategy.
 The project shows strong foundational architecture with some inconsistencies that need addressing.

 ### Overall Assessment: **7.5/10**